kayndrigs/Rodrigo-End-to-End-Data-Portfolio/README.md

   - git rm <filename.file> # remove files
   - git push
   - git pull
-  - git fork # for a repository
+  - git fork # forks a repository
-- note: always create a unique branch when working with organizational repository
+- note: always create a unique sub-branch when working with organizational repository

-# E
+- assigns github account and push changes to GitHub Repository

+# Episode 3: Extracting data from web to FTP using Python
+- Performed setup of WSL (Windows Subsystem for Linux) and using Ubuntu as the distro.
+- Installed vsftpd for FTP (port 21) server for unix systems with configured settings.
+- Created another python environment suitable for creating FTP servers in linux.
+- Using the environment, performed the connection to FTP server and established an SSH-encrypted connection.
+- Established a data pipeline for data extraction and upload.
+- Created an automated python CSV generator functions used on dataset links from Office of Foreign Assets Control (OFAC).
+- Uploaded the generated the csv file to the FTP server, and deleted from the local filesystem.
+- Created a script for manual or scheduled tasks based on their keyword as parameter.